 • Strengths: Creative thinking, strong knowledge of social media platforms, analytical skills.

-• Interests: E-commerce and data-driven marketing strategies.
+• Interests: E-commerce and data-driven strategies.

 Career Goals